 IELTS of 6.0 with no element below 5.5.

-Media graduates have begun careers in fields such as: advertising; arts and cultural management; broadcasting; entertainment industries; marketing; news production; public relations; publishing; and television research.
+Media graduates have careers in fields such as: advertising; arts and cultural management; broadcasting; entertainment industries; marketing; news production; public relations; publishing; and television research.

 BA (Hons) Media